WDD 130: Web Fundamentals

 Extension Install Button

-Manage extensions in VS Code using the Extensions View.
+3. If you would like, you can always see and manage the extensions that are currently enabled in VS Code by using the Extensions View.
 The Extensions View icon is found in the Activity Bar.

 VS Code Extension Icon in the Activity Bar